utacs/cs378-cloud-computing-a04-emgarVIII/README.md

 ## To run on Google Cloud (replace with your own information)
 First, add the dataset to your Google bucket.
+Then,

 ### Task 1:
 `gcloud dataproc jobs submit hadoop \